gjtorikian/selma/README.md

     "a" => ["href"],
     "img" => ["src"],
 },

-# HTML elements to allow.
-By default, no elements are allowed (which means
-# that all HTML will be stripped).
-elements: ["a", "b", "img", ],

 # URL handling protocols to allow in specific attributes.
 By default, no
 # protocols are allowed.
 Use :relative in place of a protocol if you want